saduqz/rock-paper-scissors-game/README.md

 0. Activate your environment with `source venv/bin/activate`

 0. Install the requirements with command `pip install -r requirements.txt` into your virtual environment.

+0. Create a PostgreSQL database, you will write the credentials in the next step.

 0. Create a file in `rock_paper_scissors_game/local_info.py` (Same level than settings.py)
+    - This file will contains the database and other local information
     - The content of the file should be this:
     ```
     ENGINE = "django.db.backends.postgresql"
     NAME = "your DB name"